imasepan/PlayerMarket/README.md

 Everything.
 Design a schema and identify which routes are needed to fill tables.

 ### Commands
-docker compose -d --build // Starting docker compose down // Stopping
+docker compose up -d --build // Starting docker compose down // Stopping